adomokos/light-service/README.md

   extend LightService::Action
   # Don't allow empty messages or ones shorter than 5 characters to be sent
   expects :message, validates: { presence: true, length: { minimum: 5 } }
-  # Don't assume the user was found
+  # Expect that the user is present, and is of class User
-  expects :user, validates: { presence: true }
+  expects :user, validates: { presence: true, class_name: User }

   executed do |context|
     sms_api = SMSService.new(key: ENV["SMS_API_KEY"])